-Strategic policies, set the spatial strategy (Policies SP02, SP03, SP04), and seek to direct and influence development proposals in response to matters of climate change, water management, the natural environment, the historic environment, infrastructure, and communities.
+Strategic policies, set the spatial strategy (principally through Policies SP02 and SP03), and seek to direct and influence development proposals in response to matters of climate change, water management, the natural environment, the historic environment, infrastructure, and communities.
 The policies have a core role in securing the achievement of the vision and objectives of the Local Plan.
-They define what sustainable development is, where it is to be delivered, and what it looks like.
+They define what sustainable development is, where it is to be delivered, what it comprises of, and what it looks like.
 These policies perform well across most sustainability objectives, providing certainty and opportunity for sustainable development, ensuring that development does not result in pressure on existing services and facilities, and by protecting those parts of the Borough most sensitive to change and increases in activity.

-The environmental policies of the plan cover a broad range of subjects and applying diverse measures to manage and shape developments.
-This includes policies which protect (Policy DM11), designate (Policy DM12), guide and influence across themes of land use (Policy DM09), natural and built features (Policy DM07), site conditions (Policy DM14), character and appearance (Policy DM16), operational effects (Policy DM13), and lasting effects on the wider environment (Policy DM01, Policy DM04, and Policy DM08).
+The environmental policies of the plan cover a broad range of subjects and apply diverse measures to manage and shape developments.
+This includes policies which protect (Policy DM11), designate (Policy DM12), guide and influence across themes of land use (Policy DM09), natural and built features (Policy DM07), site conditions (Policy DM14), character and appearance (Policy DM16), operational effects (Policy DM13), and lasting effects on the wider environment (Policies DM01, DM04, and DM08).

-Both individually and cumulatively the policies within this chapter of the Local Plan Part are assessed to have positive to significant positive effects for environmental sustainability objectives.
-This is particularly the case for landscape objectives with policies defining the type, form, and scale of development acceptable across large parts of the borough including within the Green Belt, Forest of Bowland Area of Outstanding Natural Beauty, and the open countryside.
-Policies also seek to protect natural features which contribute to the tranquillity, character, and quality of the rural environment such as trees and hedgerows, with design and open space guidance provided to influence how natural features are protected and integrated into development proposals.
+Both individually and cumulatively the policies within this chapter of the Local Plan are assessed to have positive to significant positive effects for environmental sustainability objectives.
+This is particularly the case for landscape objectives with policies defining the type, form, and scale of development acceptable across large parts of the borough including within the Green Belt, Forest of Bowland National Landscape, areas designated as Local Green Space and the open countryside.
+Policies protect natural features which contribute to the tranquillity, character, and quality of the rural environment such as trees and hedgerows, with design and open space guidance provided to influence how natural features are protected and integrated into development proposals.

 The protection of the natural environment in turn benefits ecology and Green Infrastructure by safeguarding those assets and features most important in supporting these objectives.
 Policies also seek to ensure that development proposals contribute the natural assets of the Borough, achieving net gains for these objectives in the longer term.
-There are also benefits for flood risk, water, and soil quality objectives, with these resources protected from permanent loss or degradation ensuring that natural resources are used in a sustainable way, that flood risk is not increased, and that soils are safeguarded.
-Neutral to positive effects are assessed for climate change, with natural assets beneficial for climate change resilience also protected (For example the role of natural vegetation and peat bogs in slowing and absorbing flood water and carbon), and design and construction standards applied to new developments enhancing their energy efficiency and helping to reduce greenhouse gas emissions.
+There are also benefits for flood risk, water, and soil quality objectives, with these resources protected from permanent loss or degradation ensuring that natural resources are used in a sustainable way, that flood risk is not increased, water quality and supplies are protected and that soils are safeguarded.
+Neutral to positive effects are assessed for climate change, with natural assets beneficial for climate change resilience also protected (For example the role of natural vegetation and peat bogs in slowing and absorbing flood water and carbon), and design and construction standards applied to new developments enhancing their energy efficiency and helping to reduce greenhouse gas emissions and consumption of natural resources and materials.

-The policies of the environmental chapter also have benefits for social objectives by safeguarding the assets of the borough which are important for safe, healthy, and vibrant communities, enabling continued access to sources of recreation available within the countryside, and protecting those features and qualities which contribute positively to the identity and culture of the borough's communities.
+The policies of the environmental chapter also have benefits for social objectives by safeguarding the assets of the borough which are important for safe, healthy, and vibrant communities, enabling continued access to sources of recreation available within the countryside, and protecting those features and qualities which contribute positively to the identity, culture, health and wellbeing of the borough's communities.
 Economic benefits are identified for the effects of environmental policies, with the protection of the environment benefitting tourism by ensuring that the Borough remains a desirable place to visit and invest in.